Skip to content

 # Pull the image from docker hub

-docker pull vestalisvirginis/synphage:latest
+docker pull vestalisvirginis/synphage:<tag>

-# List installed Docker Images
+# Check the list of installed Docker Images

 docker image ls